 The answer is simple!
 I just don't care too.
 Easy as that :)

-maybe not even until the puppies arrive.
-With this process I don't have to worry about mom not getting pregnant, not
+or maybe not even until the puppies arrive.
+With this process I don't have to worry about mom not getting

-having enough pups to go around or not producing the color that is wanted, this process works for me just fine.
+pregnant, not having enough pups to go around or not producing the color that is wanted, this process works for

-beyond healthy, our parents are tested for Health and Genetics both, pups health is warranted for 2 years, they are
+quality and beyond healthy, our parents are tested for Health and Genetics both, pups health is warranted for 2

 Do your research and do what works for you!